Cpetak/urchin_adaptation/Step3.md

  <img src="https://github.com/Cpetak/urchin_adaptation/blob/main/images/FCT/dots_7pop.jpg" width="400" />

 This is just meant to show how for low He SNPs Fst is inflated.
 SNPs for which He < 0.1 were removed in outlier calculations (OutFlank function, default).
+Note how there aren't any positions He < 0.05, as there sites were filtered out already.

 Now let's look at the distribution of Fsts (He > 0.1):